 The Group provides for lifetime expected credit losses for all trade receivables using a provision matrix.
 The provision rates are determined based on the Group's historical observed default rates analysed in accordance with days past due.
-The loss allowance provision as at 31 December 2022 and 31 December 2021 is determined as follows.
 The expected credit losses below also incorporate forward looking information such as forecast of oil prices.

-Summarised below is the information about the credit risk exposure on the Group's and the Company's trade receivables (excluding unbilled trade receivables and retention receivables) using provision matrix.
+Summarised below is the information about the credit risk exposure on the Group's and the Company's trade receivables (excluding unbilled trade receivables and retention receivables) using provision matrix as at 31 December 2023 and 2022.